 - Wasserstein & Co.

-Collegiate Professor, Accounting and Financial Management
+Adjunct Professor, Accounting and Financial Management

-Professor, Accounting, Financial Management, Accounting and Information Systems
+Collegiate Professor, Accounting, Financial Management, Accounting and Information Systems

-Professor, Financial Management
+Collegiate Professor, Financial Management

 Program Director and Professor, Finance and Economics, Certified Financial Planner™ (CFP) Director, Accounting and Financial Management, Management